You Think You Know Pigs?By Hannah Schardt

 5. Are pigs slow?

 Wild pigs are surprisingly speedy.
 They have to be.
 In the wild, pigs sometimes have to outrun predators such as lions or leopards.
-At top speed, the warthog above can run 30 miles an hour.
+At top speed, a warthog can run 30 miles an hour.
 That might be faster than the speed limit in your neighborhood!

 6. Where do pigs live?